Activity centres open doors to new homes in established communities

 Activity centres are established communities across Melbourne that already have great access to jobs, services, public transport and green, open space.

-So far, we’ve identified 60 activity centres across Melbourne, which can responsibly support more than 300,000 new homes to be built around train and tram lines, jobs and services by 2051.
+We’ve identified 60 activity centres across Melbourne, which can responsibly support more than 300,000 new homes to be built around train and tram lines, jobs and services by 2051.
+These centres form the Train and Tram Zone Activity Centres Program.

-Find out more about Activities Centres, why they are important, and how this program will benefit you at About the Activity Centres Program(opens in a new window).
+Find out more about activity centres, why they are important, and how this program will benefit you at About the Train and Tram Zone Activity Centres Program(opens in a new window).

-In 2024, we began planning and consulting with the community on the first 10 activity centres to deliver 60,000 new homes close to services, jobs and public transport.
+In 2024, we began planning and consulting with the community on the first 10 activity centres to support the delivery of 60,000 new homes close to public transport, jobs and services.

 We consulted extensively on these activity centres and received nearly 10,000 responses from the local communities, councils and stakeholders across two stages of consultation.

-After considerable planning and consultation, we are finalising the plans for Broadmeadows, Camberwell Junction, Chadstone, Epping, Frankston, Moorabbin, Niddrie (Keilor Road), North Essendon, Preston (High Street) and Ringwood.
+After considerable planning and consultation, we finalised plans for the 10 Pilot Activity Centres: Broadmeadows, Camberwell Junction, Chadstone, Epping, Frankston, Moorabbin, Niddrie (Keilor Road), North Essendon, Preston (High Street) and Ringwood.

-For more detailed information about the Activity Centre Program including information specific to each activity centre visit Activity Centre Plans(opens in a new window).
+For more detailed information about the Train and Tram Zone Activity Centres Program including information specific to each activity centre visit Activity Centre Plans(opens in a new window).

 You can also learn about how we’re ensuing the right types of homes are built in the right places at About our plans(opens in a new window).

-In 2025, we’re expanding the Activity Centres Program to include another 50 train and tram zones where there is good access to public transport, jobs and services.
+In 2025, we expanded the Train and Tram Zone Activity Centres Program to include another 50 train and tram zones where there is good access to public transport, jobs and services.

 How Activity Centres and the Suburban Rail Loop will deliver more homes for Victorians